 Major outfitters sell night vision goggles — but the prices for these can be into the hundreds and even thousands of dollars; they can serve more than one purpose, even being used for self-defense and keeping watch over your camp in the evening hours.
 How would you like to be able to spot dangerous wildlife or simply intruders before they could sneak into camp and take one or more lives?
 Night vision goggles are tools of U.S. Special Forces such as the Navy Seals and Army Delta Force (who are reported to be equally or even more top secret than Navy Seals).

 If you’ve got the dollars for night vision goggles be aware that most may run on battery power; so for these to be a tool in a time of collapse you have to have a power supply for keeping those batteries charged.
-Though you may be able to trade these to someone with a power supply — a lot of people are purchasing solar panels and wind mills to generate electricity “off the grid”; one of them may be interested in your night vision goggles or simply enable you to keep your battery charged off their power supply; so not all may be lost during a time of collapse.
+Though you may be able to trade these to someone with a power supply — a lot of people are purchasing portable solar generators and solar panels to generate electricity “off the grid”; one of them may be interested in your night vision goggles or simply enable you to keep your battery charged off their power supply; so not all may be lost during a time of collapse.

 Research night vision goggles at major outfitters like Cabelas then check Amazon to see where you can get the best price for the model you decide on.
 There are cheap versions of night vision goggles as well, such as EYECLOPS, but these cheaper models may not be that effective for hunting at a range greater than 50 yards, from what I’ve read, though they were recommended by one hunter.
 If you get the EYECLOPS it’s advised to use it with a good infrared spotlight that you can attach to your weapon.
 You won’t be able to see the infrared light but the goggles will.
 That entire set up may cost you less than $200 — a lot cheaper than the higher prices seen for night vision goggles that are $2,000 and up.